taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Industrialized eSyrup production, however, needs quite a bit of silica."**

-**"Sand mining was out of the question, given the Space Consortium's concern with their image - wouldn't want their brand tarnished by news of their operations destroying delicate coastal ecosystems or picturesque beachside communities."**
+**"Sand mining was out of the question - wouldn't want to tarnish Space Consortium's brand with news of their operations destroying delicate coastal ecosystems or picturesque beachside communities."**

 **"So they turned to the next biggest source of biogenic silica - deep-sea deposits in the [Antarctic](https://en.wikipedia.org/wiki/Biogenic_silica#Major_silica_sinks_in_the_modern_oceans)."**